 FAFSA stands for Free Application for Federal Student Aid.
 It collects information about your family and financial situation, and the government uses it in collaboration with the college your child has applied to, to decide how much financial assistance your child is eligible to receive.

 One common misconception about the FAFSA is that your child should only apply if you make under a certain amount of money.
 This isn’t the case – all students should complete the application.
 You never know what can change from year to year, and your student could be eligible for more assistance than you would expect.

-The FAFSA must be completed before your child can apply for the Pennsylvania State Grant Program, which will allow them to apply for Pennsylvania work-study, which is separate from federal work-study programs.
-Keep in mind that even if your child is going to school part-time, they may still qualify for financial aid.
+If your student is a Pennsylvania resident and attending a school within the state, the FAFSA must be completed before your child can apply for the Pennsylvania State Grant Program, which will allow them to apply for Pennsylvania work-study, which is separate from federal work-study programs.
+Keep in mind that even if your child is going to school part time, they may still qualify for financial aid.

 There are several different types of financial aid that might be available to your child: